TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Project_Management/Project Execution Data Analysis and Steps.md

 >- and support your goals.

 >[!important] Definition
+>- **Quantitative data** includes statistical and numerical facts about the number of rider requests that came in.
+>- **Qualitative data** describes the subjective qualities or things that can't be measured with numerical data,

+>[!important] Definition
 >There are six main steps involved in data analysis:
 >- **Ask**
 >	- During the **Ask** phase, ask key questions to help *frame your analysis*,